 ABOUT THE WORK

-The motivation behind my paintings emerges from a curiosity to the landscape and it’s shifting qualities.
-Paintings and studies are seen through the lens of memory; an escape or initiation towards it.
+Paintings are seen through the lens of memory; an escape or initiation towards it.
 These shifting shapes exist in an atmosphere that can express clarity, or complete fog.
 Memories that are transformed into paint become an attempt to understand a connection with the past and moments I wish to remember.

-Color is the way I interpret the world and my experiences.
-I paint to capture moments--document time--and maintain memories.
+Color is the way I interpret my experiences.
+I paint to capture moments--document time--and maintain memories of how I’m existing in our current world.
 These shapes and colors have an ability to bounce off of one another through uncomfortable contrasts or dance around obvious color initiatives through subtle changes in range.
 Transparencies and overlapping color can speak to the history and small details within a specific moment.
 I am creating my own history and take pleasure in designing a visual notebook for myself to reflect upon.

 Artist Video via Jo Donofrio